Council Fire

 • Upstream leased assets — emissions from assets you lease but don't own

-Downstream categories cover what happens after your product or service leaves your control:
+Downstream categories cover what happens after your product leaves your control:

 • Downstream transportation and distribution — moving products to customers